Sam-ops09/Sustainable-Mobility-Tracker-Car-Metrics-Calculator/documentation.md

 2. **Model Selection Based on Prediction Accuracy**:
    - The application dynamically selects the best model for a given input by comparing predictions across all models.
 The model with the closest prediction to the actual value is chosen.

+3. **Fallback Mechanism** (Not Mentioned):
+   - A fallback mechanism is implemented to handle cases where the given input does not exist in the CSV file or the input values don't match.
+In such scenarios, a default prediction from a selected model is used, introducing a level of robustness to the application.

+4. **Error Percentage Calculation**:
+   - The application calculates the error percentage based on the closest prediction and the actual CO2 value.
+This provides a quantitative measure of prediction accuracy, allowing users to assess the reliability of the predicted values.

+5. **Model Training and Loading**:
+   - Machine learning models are trained and saved as pickle files (`*.pkl`).
+During runtime, these pre-trained models are loaded into the application.
+This ensures that the models have already learned patterns from historical data, contributing to improved accuracy.

+6. **Data Loading and Organization**:
+   - Fuel consumption data is loaded from the CSV file and organized by car make and model.
+This structured organization allows for efficient retrieval of data relevant to the selected input, facilitating accurate predictions.

 ## Usage